Are Doulas Covered by Insurance? A Guide for Expectant Families

 Using an HSA or FSA can be a more accessible path for many families, especially if insurance reimbursement isn’t an option.
 So, if you’re looking to find a doula to support you, make sure you’re well-informed about this beforehand so that you can make the right decisions.

-Other Creative Ways Families Are Affording Doula Support
+Other Creative Ways Families Are Affording Doula Support in Charlotte, NC

 We’ve worked with so many families who found flexible ways to make postpartum care fit their budgets—and often, it just takes a little planning or creative thinking.